Xu Zidong

-He is a vice president of Chinese Association of Literary and Art Theory and member of Shanghai Writers' Association.
+He is a vice president of Chinese Association of Literary and Art Theory (中国文艺理论学会), a member of China Writers Association and Shanghai Writers' Association.

 Life and career

 Born in Shanghai to a middle-class family where his father is a surgeon and mother's family runs a brewery business, Xu has 3 elder half-brothers and his father changed surname to Fan (范) as a foster child but younger generation kept the old family name.
 As a child, Xu lived in Chonghua New Village, on western Nanjing Road, in Shanghai's main business and shopping district.
-During the Cultural Revolution Xu first was sent to family hometown of Tiantai in Zhejiang Province but later went to Guangchang, Jiangxi, where he would rose to deputy leader of his production team.
-In 1973, Xu first partook in Gaokao, registering for faculty of Biology at Shanghai Normal College, only to be upset by Zhang Tiesheng's decision to submit a blank answer sheet for his Physics and Chemistry exam.
-Xu later returned to Shanghai to become a steel rolling worker before enrolling as a Master's student in East China Normal University under Qian Gurong, having studied in a 527 University and allegedly finished the undergraduate course in Chinese Literature in 3 months, having started as a physics student.
-He wrote a course essay on Yu Dafu on the second week of the study, which was then published in the university's Gazette.
-The work was later expanded into a monograph as New Opinion on Yu Dafu, which cemented his status as an academic.
+During the Cultural Revolution, Xu was sent to Guangchang, Jiangxi, where he performed manual rural labor from 1970 to 1976.
+He returned to Shanghai in 1976 and sat for Gaokao in 1977.
+Despite achieving passing scores, he was denied admission due to systemic hurdles.

+Xu worked briefly as a steel plant worker before enrolling as a Master's student in East China Normal University under Qian Gurong (钱谷融).
+He wrote a course essay on Yu Dafu on the second month into the course, which was then published in the university's Gazette.
+The work was later expanded into a monograph as New Opinion on Yu Dafu (郁达夫新论), cementing his status as a rising academic.

-After graduation, he taught at East China Normal and Fudan Universities.
-Aged 29 he was promoted to associate professorship at East China Normal, the youngest in Shanghai alongside Wang Huning, who taught politics at Fudan at the time.
+After graduation, he was offered a teaching position by East China Normal University and was shortly promoted to associate professor at the age of 28, the youngest in Shanghai alongside Wang Huning, who taught politics at Fudan University at the time.

-Xu moved to Hong Kong briefly with a fellowship, where he met Lee Ou-fan, who would later recommend him to study in the United States.
+In 1987, Xu travelled to Hong Kong under a fellowship, where he met Professor Lee Ou-fan, who later invited him to the United States as a visiting scholar.

-Xu studied in LA but moved back to Hong Kong before completing his PhD studies as a vacancy had arisen in the Chinese Department in Lingnan.
+Xu studied at University of Chicago for a year and continued his PhD in East Asian Studies at UCLA.
+His focused research on Eileen Chang was done at UCLA.
+He moved back to Hong Kong in 1993 before completing his PhD as a vacancy had arisen in the Department of Chinese at Lingnan University.
 He finished his doctoral studies at the University of Hong Kong under Lee Ou-fan.
-He later succeeded Lau Shiu-ming as the Head of Chinese at Lingnan in 2008; he stepped down as departmental head in 2014.
+He later succeeded Lau Shiu-ming as the Head of the Department of Chinese at Lingnan in 2008; he stepped down as departmental head in 2014.

-In 2020, Xu returned to East China Normal as an honorary lecturer., In 2021, Xu returned to the University of Hong Kong as a guest lecturer on 20th Century Chinese literature.
-As of 2021, Xu retired from Lingnan.
+In 2020, Xu returned to East China Normal as an honorary lecturer.
+In 2021, Xu returned to the University of Hong Kong as a guest lecturer on 20th Century Chinese literature.
+As of 2021, Xu retired from Lingnan and was appointed a senior scholar by Lingnan.

 Xu is also a frequent public lecturer and commentator on TV, radio, and podcasts.

+Xu considered his research into Cultural Revolution literature to be pivotal.
+He maintained that the movement's legacy has permeated the Chinese psyche, even as collective memory of the era has been deliberately blurred.
+He believed it remains critical for the nation to reflect upon the absurdity and cruelty of the movement to counteract its lingering toxicity within the minds of younger generations.